Ben Bernanke: Education

 Bernanke was educated at East Elementary, J.V.
 Martin Junior High, and Dillon High School, where he was class valedictorian and played saxophone in the marching band.
 Since Dillon High School did not offer calculus at the time, Bernanke taught it to himself.
 Bernanke scored 1590 out of 1600 on the SAT and was a National Merit Scholar.
 He also was a contestant in the 1965 National Spelling Bee.

-Bernanke entered Harvard College in 1971, where he lived in Winthrop House, as did the future chief executive officer of Goldman Sachs, Lloyd Blankfein, and graduated Phi Beta Kappa with an A.B. degree, and later with an A.M. in economics summa cum laude in 1975.
+Bernanke entered Harvard College in 1971, where he lived in Winthrop House, as did the future chief executive officer of Goldman Sachs, Lloyd Blankfein, and graduated Phi Beta Kappa with an A.B. degree, in economics summa cum laude in 1975.
 He received a Ph.D. degree in economics from the Massachusetts Institute of Technology in 1979 after completing and defending his dissertation, Long-Term Commitments, Dynamic Optimization, and the Business Cycle.
 Bernanke's thesis adviser was the future governor of the Bank of Israel, Stanley Fischer, and his readers included Irwin S. Bernstein, Rüdiger Dornbusch, Robert Solow, and Peter Diamond of MIT and Dale Jorgenson of Harvard.

 Academic and government career (1979–2006)

 Bernanke meeting with United States President Barack Obama.

 Bernanke taught at the Stanford Graduate School of Business from 1979 until 1985, was a visiting professor at New York University and went on to become a tenured professor at Princeton University in the Department of Economics.
 He chaired that department from 1996 until September 2002, when he went on public service leave.
-He resigned his position at Princeton July 1, 2005.
+He resigned his position at Princeton on July 1, 2005.

 Bernanke served as a member of the Board of Governors of the Federal Reserve System from 2002 to 2005.
 In one of his first speeches as a governor, entitled "Deflation: Making Sure It Doesn't Happen Here", he outlined what has been referred to as the Bernanke doctrine.

 As a member of the board of governors of the Federal Reserve System on February 20, 2004, Bernanke gave a speech in which he postulated that we are in a new era called the Great Moderation, where modern macroeconomic policy has decreased the volatility of the business cycle to the point that it should no longer be a central issue in economics.

 In June 2005, Bernanke was named chairman of President George W. Bush's Council of Economic Advisers and resigned as Fed governor.
 The appointment was largely viewed as a test run to ascertain if Bernanke could be Bush's pick to succeed Greenspan as Fed chairman the next year.
 He held the post until January 2006.